 Selected by the student for a maximum of 12 credit hours in the entire college program (prorated for transfer students) or by the instructor/department for certain courses.
 Students may not select the Credit/No Credit option for courses in the Goshen Core curriculum, including International Education, nor for courses in a student’s major or minor unless courses are designated with this grading option by the academic department.
 The student chooses at registration whether courses will be selected for the Credit/No Credit option system.

 |Passing work of C level or better; no grade point value

 |No credit: equivalent to C- level or lower; no grade point value

 Changes in grade plan

 Changes in the grading plan are possible only in the first week of each semester(two days in May term).
-Under CR/NC, letter grades cannot be granted, but studentsmay ask for a more extensive written evaluation of their work in a given classfor up to five years after graduation.
+Under a CR/NC plan, letter grades cannot be granted later.

 Grade point average